nock/nock/README.md

 [![Backers on Open Collective](https://opencollective.com/nock/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/nock/sponsors/badge.svg)](#sponsors)

-Nock is an HTTP mocking and expectations library for Node.js

 Nock can be used to test modules that perform HTTP requests in isolation.

 For instance, if a module performs HTTP requests to a CouchDB server or makes HTTP requests to the Amazon API, you can test that module in isolation.